 Sometimes, network restrictions prevent our automated emails from coming through due to a strict corporate firewall setup, as there is spammer deny lists.
 Organizations enable this type of security to block unwanted or unknown emails.

 💡 A good way of understanding whether you have a strong firewall is recognizing whether your colleague or people using the same network are having the same issue.
 If this is the case, then it's very likely you have one and to overcome this issue, add our domains to your computer.

 If you're using a public email (such as @gmail.com, @yahoo.com)*, add the below to your email contacts list, then re-request a login email if needed:

 *A quick way of adding our domains is by registering for our newsletter on our website.

 If you are using an enterprise or business email, ask your company's IT team to allowlist our domain:

-🌟 Tip: If your company or personal email belongs to Google or Microsoft, you can use it as an authentication method to skip the magic link verification system.
+🌟 Tip: Alternatively, if your company or personal email can be used in Google or Microsoft, opt to use it to skip the authentication email system (magic link).
 Check here how to do it.

 Written by Stephanie Campano Valenzuela.

 If you didn't find an answer to your questions, please contact the Support Team here.